-Not only is it one of the absolute best hotels in Oklahoma City, the downtown Skirvin Hotel is one of the metro's most historic establishments.
+Not only is it one of the absolute best hotels in Oklahoma City, but the downtown Skirvin Hotel is also one of the metro's most historic establishments.
 But is it haunted?
 That's the question so many want to know.
-Well, here is a brief history of the Skirvin Hotel with information on the ghost stories and reported hauntings.
-Also, get information on some other reportedly haunted places in OKC.
+Let's review a brief history of the Skirvin Hotel including ghost stories and reported hauntings.

 William Balser "Bill" Skirvin, a Land Run participant and wealthy Texas oilman, moved his family to Oklahoma City in 1906.
 He invested in oil and land, increasing his wealth considerably, and in 1910 decided to build a hotel on one of his properties at 1st and Broadway after an investor from New York City offered to buy the lot in order to build the "biggest hotel" in the state.
 Oklahoma City had only one luxury hotel at the time, and Skirvin thought it was an excellent investment.